Understanding Financial Stress and Its Impact on Women's Mental Health

 Therapy addresses:

-Impact of years of financial trauma and deprivation
+The impact of years of financial trauma and deprivation

 Emotional and behavioral patterns tied to money